itu-p1203/itu-p1203/README.md

 This is what the `itu_p1203` script does in the background if you call it with a video file as argument.

-For extracting Mode 3 values, you need the [`ffmpeg-debug-qp`](https://github.com/slhck/ffmpeg-debug-qp) executable installed.
-Note that this is experimental and may not work with all input video files, hence cannot be used to validate an existing implementation.
+For extracting Mode 3 values, you need the [`ffmpeg-debug-qp`](https://github.com/slhck/ffmpeg-debug-qp) executable installed. **Note:** This procedure is experimental and may not work with all input video files, hence cannot be used to validate an existing implementation.

 See `itu_p1203/extractor.py -h` for more info.